 Our measures reflect conservation needs in tuna fisheries worldwide that ISSF has identified together with our Board of Directors, Scientific Advisory Committee, Environmental Stakeholder Committee, and ISSF participating companies.

-We partner with third-party auditor MRAG Americas to develop auditing protocols for each measure and then track compliance and results for participating companies and ProActive Vessel Register (PVR)-listed vessels.
+We partner with third-party auditor MRAG Americas to develop audit protocols for each measure and then track compliance and results for participating companies and ProActive Vessel Register (PVR)-listed vessels.

 Each ISSF participating company commits to comply with all applicable ISSF conservation measures, which address a range of policy, purchasing, and operational issues — from vessel transactions to product labeling.

 The ISSF Data Check Company designation has more limited financial and auditing requirements than ISSF Participating Company membership.

 ISSF’s 30+ conservation measures align with our priority areas for advancing sustainable fishing: tuna conservation, FAD management, marine ecosystem health, bycatch reduction, capacity management, and illegal fishing prevention.

 For seafood companies and vessels that want to do their part to conserve tuna stocks, reduce bycatch, and protect marine environments, ISSF conservation measures provide a framework for responsible fishing policies and practices.